nagaraj-real/localaipilot-api/README.md

 ```
 **Container Services**

-- **llmapi** : LLM API container service that connectes the Extension with Ollama.
-All configurations available through ENV variables.
+- **llmapi** : LLM API container service that connects the extension with Ollama.
+All configurations are available through ENV variables.
 - **ollama [Optional]** : Turn on this service for running [Ollama as container](https://github.com/nagaraj-real/localaipilot-api#running-ollama-as-container).
 - **cache [Optional]** : Turn on this service for caching and searching [chat history](https://github.com/nagaraj-real/localaipilot-api?tab=readme-ov-file#1-chat-history)

 > [!TIP]
-> Start with llmapi service.
+> Start with the llmapi service.
 Add other services based on your needs.

-Configurating docker compose to connect with ollama running on localhost (via [ollama app](https://github.com/nagaraj-real/localaipilot-api?tab=readme-ov-file#1-install-ollama-on-your-machine-from-ollama-website))
+Configuring Docker Compose to connect with Ollama running on localhost (via [ollama app](https://github.com/nagaraj-real/localaipilot-api?tab=readme-ov-file#1-install-ollama-on-your-machine-from-ollama-website))

 ```sh
 docker compose -f docker-compose-cpu|gpu.yml up llmapi